 As the waters rise, politicians double down on heavy crude

-Last week the seaside community of Qualicum Beach hosted a packed screening of Directly Affected, a film about pipeline opposition.
+I visited the seaside community of Qualicum Beach to join a packed screening of Directly Affected, a film about pipeline opposition.

 Home to retirees from across Canada drawn by the mild climate, nice golf courses and sandy beaches, Qualicum is not exactly a hotbed of radical activism.
 But as I pulled out more and more rows of folding chairs, I realized: there were a lot of people showing up on a sunny Thursday evening to take in a show about climate change.